-Globally, more young people than ever are not working.
-75 million aged 15-24 (13%) are unemployed and hundreds of millions are under-employed (ILO, 2015).
+More young people than ever are not working.
+Globally 75 million 15-24 year olds are unemployed and hundreds of millions are under-employed (ILO, 2015).

 In the UK, one third of young job seekers are unemployed for at least three months.
 For many, this has damaging long-term consequences on their career prospects, affecting mental health and increasing crime.

-Education and training are important, ‘key to tackling inequality and promoting social mobility’ (OECD, 2012), but formal qualifications are not enough to get and keep a job.
-A fresh approach to employability education and training is needed, starting with a good understanding of what helps young people succeed in work: employability skills, work aspirations, careers information, meeting employers and having realistic expectations.
+Education and training are ‘key to tackling inequality and promoting social mobility’ (OECD, 2012), but formal qualifications are not enough to get and keep a job.
+A fresh approach to employability education and training is needed, starting with a good understanding of what helps young people succeed in work.